pdcastro/ssh-uuid/README.md

   is executed.
-* A copy of the public key is additionally stored remotely, either on the machine where the ssh server is running (e.g. the `config.json` file of a balenaOS device), or in the cloud (balenaCloud dashboard / API datatabase).
+* A copy of the public key is additionally stored remotely, either on the machine where the ssh server is running (e.g. the `config.json` file of a balenaOS device), or in the cloud (balenaCloud dashboard / API database).

 # Troubleshooting